kldtz/bratiaa/README.md

 ### Instance-Based Agreement

 An annotation instance pertaining to a certain document consists of a label and one or more start-end offset tuples (multiple start-end tuples in the case of discontinuous annotations).
 Two instances are considered identical if label and offset tuples match.
+Identical instances from a single annotator (on the same document) are considered as accidental - only unqiue annotation instances are used for calculating agreement.

 ### Token-Based Agreement